-$$P{BAIS} = \left(\frac{\sum{t}^{N} Q{obs,t} - \sum{t}^{N} Q{mod,t}}{\sum{t}^{N} Q{obs,t}}\right) 100$$ (6)
+$$P{BAIS} = \left(\frac{\sum{t}^{N} Q{obs,t} - \sum{t}^{N} Q{mod,t}}{\sum{t}^{N} Q{obs,t}}\right) 100$$

-3 Results and Discussion 120
+3 Results and Discussion

-3.1 Sensitivity analysis
+120 3.1 Sensitivity analysis

-We evaluated the sensitivity of hydrological parameters in PDM and TOPMODEL.
-For PDM, we found lower flow simulated with increasing soil depth (Figure 2a).
+We evaluated the sensitivity of hydrological parameters in 1) the PDM and 2) TOPMODEL.
+For the PDM, we found lower flow simulated with increasing soil depth (Figure 3a).
 However, the average flow only reduced by 2.5 percent when soil depth was increased from 0.8 to 2.0.
-In contrast, we found that the shape factor (Figure 2b) and minimum soil water content (Figure 2c)

-- 125 have a higher impact on the simulated flow.
+In contrast, we found that the shape factor (Figure 3b) and minimum soil water content (Figure 3c) have a higher impact on the simulated flow.

 When we increased the minimum soil water content, the simulated flow is reduced with more water to be held on the soil.
-The average flow is reduced by 17.5 percent when the minimum soil water content increased from 0 to 0.4.
-We found gradual changes in the flow regime when adjusting the minimum soil water content, whereas a lower value of the shape factor (b=0.1) can change the flow into a subsurface flow-dominated regime (Figure 3a).
-We found that the shape factor of 0.5 best describes the flow in the study basin, as the lower shape factor simulates a more gradual flow - 130 regime (Clark & Gedney, 2008), which in turn lowers the peak level flow estimation and hence increases baseflow generation (Figure 2b).

-We examined the model performance with a combination of soil depth, shape factor, and the minimum soil water content, and found that the highest performance with combination dz=1.0, b=0.5, s=0 in the lower basin, which altered the shape factor alone from the default setup.
-In the middle and upper basin, an increased value of the minimum soil water content simulated
+The average flow is reduced by 17.5 percent when the minimum soil water content increased from 0 to 4.
+We found gradual changes in the flow regime when adjusting the shape factor and minimum soil water content, whereas a higher value of the shape factor can change the flow into a subsurface flow-dominated regime (Figure 4a).
+We found that the shape factor of 0.5 best describes the flow in the study basin (NSE=0.49), as the higher shape factor simulates a more gradual flow regime (Clark, Douglas B. & Gedney, 2008), which in turn lowers the peak level flow estimation and hence increases baseflow generation (Figure 3b).
+We examined the model performance with a combination of soil depth, shape factor, and minimum soil water content, and found that the highest performance with combination dz=1.0, b=0.5, s=0, which altered the shape factor alone.
+Therefore, we run the full-time series of modelling with this parameter combination.